-(2) The "Stock Awards" column shows the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
-On June 1, 2018, each non-employee director received 4,240 shares of our common stock for his or her annual equity grant.
-On March 12, 2018, Mr. Mills received received 1,119 shares of our common stock, representing one quarter of the annual non-employee director equity grant for the June 2017 to May 2018 board service payment year.
+(1) The "Stock Awards" column shows the aggregate grant date fair value of stock awards computed in accordance with FASB ASC Topic 718.
+On June 3, 2019, each non-employee director received 5,731 shares of our common stock for his or her annual equity grant.

-(3) The "Option Awards" column shows the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718.
+(2) The "Option Awards" column shows the aggregate grant date fair value of stock options computed in accordance with FASB ASC Topic 718.
 These amounts do not necessarily represent the actual value realized by each director.
-The stock option values were calculated using the Black-Scholes option pricing model.
-For discussion of the assumptions used in these valuations, see Note 14 of the notes to our consolidated financial statements in our 2018 annual report.
+The stock

 Each of our non-employee directors is given the option to receive all or a portion of his or her annual board service fee in cash or an equivalent amount of stock options.
-Prior to December 31, 2017, Mr. Sherrill elected to receive \$100,000 of his \$165,000 annual board service fee in stock options and Messrs.
-Poe and Wenner each elected to receive all \$75,000 of their annual board service fee in stock options.
-On June 1, 2018, Mr. Sherrill received 23,531 stock options and Messrs.
-Poe and Wenner each received 17,648 stock options at an exercise price of \$28.30 per share.
-The stock options vest in their entirety on June 1, 2019.
+Prior to December 31, 2018, Mr. Sherrill elected to receive \$100,000 of his \$165,000 annual board service fee in stock options.
+On June 3, 2019, Mr. Sherrill received 40,938 stock options at an exercise price of \$22.68 per share.
+The stock options vest in their entirety on June 3, 2020.